-- This is a basic cookie recipe.
-You start by combining the butter and both sugars, then adding in the eggs and vanilla.
+This is a basic cookie recipe.
+You start by combining the butter and both sugars.

-- Use a heaping tablespoon of cookie dough.
-Roll it into a ball, then flatten to about 2 and ½ inches across.
-The cookies will spread a little - leave a few inches of space between them on the cookie sheet.
+Scoop up a heaping tablespoon of cookie dough and roll it into a ball, then flatten to about 2 and ½ inches across.
+The cookies will spread a little, so leave a few inches between them on an ungreased or parchment paper-lined baking sheet.

-- Let the cookies cool before spreading the with the date filling.
+Allow the cookies to cool before spreading with the date filling.

 For date filling: combine chopped dates, water and sugar in a saucepan.
 Bring to a boil.
 The mixture is cooked when it has thickened.
 This happens quickly, so keep a close eye on the mixture and continue to stir as it comes to a boil.